 The neck is one of the most notable features with the Mikro – it gets an Ibanez GRGM, which is a slim D profile, and is only marginally thicker than the famous Ibanez Wizard necks.
 We found it to be lightning fast playing, and probably the most comfortable of all the guitars we tested.

-The body is a reduced size, which makes it comfortable for younger players, and we didn’t feel it was detrimental to comfort for adult players, either.
+The body is a reduced size, which makes it comfortable for younger players (thus the popularity of 1/2 sized guitars), and we didn’t feel it was detrimental to comfort for adult players, either.
 The scale length is short at just 22.2”, but that really did help when it came to running through scales and stretching for barre chords, too.

 Basswood is the tone wood of choice used in the body.
 It isn’t an exotic choice, but considering that it’s a wood used on much more expensive guitars, too, you’re getting real value here.
 The pickup setup has a humbucker at the neck and one at the bridge, with a single coil in the middle.
 We got some really chunky high gain tones out of this guitar, and the bridge pickup was surprisingly good.
 It does have a hard tail bridge, so you’ll have to look elsewhere if you were looking for an Ibanez with a tremolo arm.

 Verdict: An Ibanez Mikro GRGM21 is a great choice for young players and adults with smaller hands, alike.
 It has aggressive looks, great tones, and the neck is unbelievably well suited to those who find thick necks uncomfortable.
 For less than $200, you’re getting a lot of guitar here.

 An easy playing, comfortable guitar with timeless looks

 A classic choice reimagined for guitarists with smaller hands.
 The Player series has a slimmed down neck compared to the standard models, making it a much more comfortable proposition.